 Prepare an 8 or 9-inch square pan by lining it with two layers of foil, then gently spray the foil with cooking spray.

-In a large microwave-safe bowl, heat butter for 1 1/2 minutes or until completely melted.
-Add sugar and half & half, stir well until combined.
+Heat butter in a large microwave-safe bowl for 1 1/2 minutes or until completely melted.
+Add sugar and half & half, and stir well until combined.

-Place in microwave and heat for 3 minutes, vigorously stir to combine, then cook another 2 minutes.
-Stir well, then return to microwave and cook for another 3 minutes.
+Place in microwave and heat for 3 minutes; vigorously stir to combine, then cook another 2 minutes.
+Stir well, then return to the microwave and cook for another 3 minutes.
 Stir once more and then heat another 2 ½ minutes.

 Immediately remove from microwave, then add marshmallow creme and stir.
 Add milk chocolate chips, semi-sweet chocolate chips, vanilla, and red food coloring; stir until smooth and well combined.

-Immediately pour into prepared pan, then lift the pan and tap out any air bubbles.
+Immediately pour into the prepared pan, then lift the pan and tap out any air bubbles.
 Let it cool completely until set, around 2-3 hours.
-Use foil handles to lift fudge from pan before cutting into squares.
+Use foil handles to lift fudge from the pan before cutting it into squares.